Palm Beach Real Estate Closing Attorneys

 Are Seller Disclosures Required in Florida?

 Florida law does not require sellers to complete a formal disclosure form.
-However, sellers are legally obligated to disclose any known property defects.
-Buyers should also do their due diligence and have a property inspection completed.
+However, sellers must disclose any known property defects.
+Buyers should conduct due diligence and get a property inspection.

 Considerations When Buying & Selling Waterfront Properties

-Palm Beach has an immense number of highly sought-after waterfront properties.
+Palm Beach features a large number of highly sought-after waterfront properties.

-Should you plan to buy or sell a waterfront home or business, you should be aware of the following information:
+If you plan to buy or sell a waterfront home or business, consider the following important points:

 - Waterfront property regulations.
-Docks, seawalls, and permits all come into play.
-Investigate potential limitations on dock size or boat types allowed.
-Zoning regulations can also affect what you can build or modify on your waterfront property.
+Docks, seawalls, and permits may all affect your transaction.
+Explore limits on dock size or boat type.
+Zoning rules can also affect how you use or modify your waterfront property.

 - Inspections and insurance requirements.
-Standard inspections are vital, but for waterfront properties, consider specialized inspections for seawalls, bulkheads, and potential flood risks.
-An inspection can be an insurance requirement.
-When buying such a property, you will also need to factor in the cost of flood insurance.
+Standard inspections matter, but for waterfront properties, plan for specialized inspections of seawalls, bulkheads, and potential flood risks.
+These may also affect your insurance.
+If you buy such a property, include flood insurance costs in your plans.

 Key Local Regulations for Real Estate Transactions